CFSworks/wavebird-reversing/03_complex_signals_and_fourier/README.md

 But what if, by chance, our spinning frequency is the negative of the Earth's frequency?
-Now the only "fixed" position in the model is the Earth's offset from the sun, since that's the only thing being canceled out.
+Now the only "fixed" position in the model is the Earth's offset from the sun, since that's the only thing being held stationary the turntable.
 Our average will tell us the planet's radius (from the sun) and initial angle (when we turned on the turntable).
 The planet's speed was canceled out and became 0.
-The sun and moon are nonzero and hence periodic and thus cancel each other out.
+The sun and moon are nonzero and hence periodic and thus cancel themselves out.

 ![Here's where this whole tutorial gets down to earth](img/solarsystem_earthvec.gif)